sejnub/ha-prometheus-stack/test/README.md

 - **Usage**: `./test/full-test.sh`
 - **What it does**:
   - Runs cleanup.sh to clean up any existing containers
-  - Runs build-test.sh to build and start the add-on
+  - Runs build.sh to build and start the add-on
   - Runs health-check.sh to verify all services are healthy
   - Provides comprehensive status reporting with colored output
   - Stops at the first failure and provides helpful error messages